ex-jedi/beginner-javascript-tutorials/README.md

 - `setTimeout()` is used for timers.
 - Takes two things.
   - A callback function (named, anonymous or arrow).
-  - The number of milliseconds to wai.t
+  - The number of milliseconds to wait.

     ```javascript
           setTimeout(() => {